Mark8495/Mildew-Detector-P5/README.md

 * Business Requirement 2:

-    * As a client I want to predict if a given cherry leaf is a healthy or contains powdery mildew.
+    * As a client I want to predict if a given cherry leaf is a healthy or contains mildew.
     * As a client I want to build a ML model and generate reports.